AndriiZakharenko/tree-from-object/README.md

 # Tree from object

 ## 🎮 About the Project
-In this project, I implemented a function that dynamically generates a nested list of `ul/li` from a given object, effectively turning the object into a tree structure.
+In this project, I implemented a function that generates a nested list of `ul/li` from a given object, effectively turning the object into a tree structure.

 ## 🚀 Tech Stack
 - **HTML** (BEM methodology for structured markup)